pythoncymetric/cymetric/README.md

 are on the main branch yet.
 Features with an (*) will be released soonish.

-* Point Generators for Complete Intersection Calabi-Yau manifolds and hypersurfaces from the Kreuzer-Skarke list (requires SageMath).
+* Point Generators for Complete Intersection Calabi-Yau manifolds and hypersurfaces from the Kreuzer-Skarke list (requires SageMath and Mathematica).
 * A collection of custom TensorFlow models with different metric Ansätze.
 * A matehmatica API for the point generators and TensorFlow models(*).
 * Custom models for the bundle metric(*).